 The article entitled The Mythical Quest for Independence was written several years ago.
-I decided to post it again because i consider it pertinent information in regards to the current politico-religious situation in the U.S. I added some additional observations about Montreal since the writing of this article.
+I decided to post it here because I consider it pertinent information in regards to the current quasi-religious emergence in our cultures.
+I added some additional personal observations about Montreal.

-During the nationalist upheaval in the early 1960s, i was amazed to realize how people could so readily surrender their will to a cultic or political belief system.
-After years of research i came to the conclusion that the hierarchical system, symbolically represented by a pyramid, is at the core of all power schemes.
+During the nationalist upheaval in the early 1960s, I was amazed to realize how people could so readily surrender their will to a cultic or political belief system.
+After years of research I came to the conclusion that the hierarchical system, symbolically represented by a pyramid, is at the core of all power schemes.
 The Catholic Church is built on it and all political systems either from the left or right are based on it.
-These systems are now being replaced by the tribal incorporated body.
+These systems are now being replaced by the tribal corporate body.

-The city of Montreal used to be called la ville aux cents clochers or “the city with one hundred bell-towers”.
+The French portion of Montreal located east of the Blvd.
+Saint-Laurent was called la ville aux cents clochers or the city with one hundred bell-towers.
 In contrast, the most prominent and imposing buildings in the English west side were banks and tall commercial buildings.

 On the southern part of Montreal stood Mount Royal, a lone mountain overlooking the downtown’s city scrapers.
 On the eastern section of the mount was a park on which stood a huge cross that could been seen from miles away.
 Saint-Joseph oratory was perched high on a slope overlooking the French the city, competing for prominence and height with the University of Montreal also located close by.

 The western section of le Mont-Royal was the area appropriately named Westmont.
 The richest Anglo population lived there.
 Reinforcing the cultural and linguistic wall between east and west.